teckcamp/teckcamp.github.io/privacy.md

 We want Meetup Mates to thrive as a community!
 In order to achieve this, we will remove you from the platform if you’ve been inactive for more than a month.
 After this, you’re more than welcome to register again if you’re ready to participate.

-If you’re going away for a longer period in time or if there’s another reason for your absence, please drop Margo Gantner or Dominique Top a DM on Slack and we’ll make a note of it.
+If you’re going away for a longer period in time or if there’s another reason for your absence, please drop a DM on Slack to a member of the organisation team and we’ll make a note of it.

 **Do’s and Don'ts:**